 - A. Attorney's Fees - 1.
-Swart Enterprises v.
-FTB, California Court of Appeal, Fifth Appellate Dist.
-Case No. F070922.
-(See Section III.
-I above.) - a.
-On June 23, 2017, Swart filed a motion with the trial court seeking to recover \$1,917,710.31 of reasonable attorney fees.
-Swart Enterprises v.
-FTB, Fresno Superior Court Case No. 13CECG02171 - b.
-On October 11, 2017, the trial court awarded Swart \$1,107,029.38 in reasonable attorney fees. - c.
-On December 12, 2017, FTB filed an appeal of the trial court's attorney fee award. - d.
-On December 15, 2017, Swart filed a cross-appeal of the trial court's attorney fee award. - 2.
 Hyatt v.
 FTB, Nevada District Court Case No. A382999 (2008) - a.
 In August 2008, a Clark County, Nevada jury rendered a verdict in favor of plaintiff and awarded \$388 million in damages, including \$1.1 million for attorney's fees. - b.
 FTB filed an appeal with the Nevada Supreme Court. - c.
-Oral arguments in the Nevada Supreme Court were heard on May 7, 2012 and June 18, 2012.
+Oral arguments in the Nevada Supreme Court were heard on May 7, 2012 and June 18, 2012. - d.

-- d.
 On September 19, 2014, the Nevada Supreme Court upheld the jury verdicts on Hyatt's fraud and intentional infliction of emotional distress claims. - The Court reversed the punitive damages award (\$250 million) on the basis that Nevada does not authorize punitive damages against a government entity, which, under comity principles, extends to the FTB. - (2) Case remanded to the trial court to determine the proper amount of damages attributable to the intentional infliction of emotional distress claim. - e.
 On November 25, 2014, the Nevada Supreme Court denied petitions for rehearing filed by both parties. - f.
 On June 30, 2015, the U.S. Supreme Court granted FTB's petition for a writ of certiorari.
-On April 19, 2016, issued its decision holding that if the FTB is haled into a Nevada court, the FTB as a government agency of a sister state is entitled to the same Nevada statutory cap on damages applicable to Nevada government agencies. - g.
-On June 28, 2018, the U.S. Supreme Court once again granted FTB's petition for a writ of certiorari to decide whether to overrule its 1979 decision in Nevada v.
-Hall, 440 U.S. 410 (1979), which allowed plaintiffs to bring lawsuits against states in the courts of a sister state. - h.
-While the Nevada case was pending, Hyatt filed suit in federal district court on April 4, 2014 alleging that the FTB and SBE have violated his due process and equal protection rights by taking more than 20 years to complete the administrative process in his California personal income tax dispute. - (1) On February 10, 2015, the district court dismissed Hyatt's suit for lack of jurisdiction under the federal Tax Injunction Act. - (2) On February 19, 2015, Hyatt filed an appeal with the Ninth Circuit Court of Appeals.
+On April 19, 2016, issued its decision holding that if the FTB is haled into a Nevada court, the FTB as a government agency of a sister state is entitled to the same Nevada statutory cap on damages applicable to Nevada government agencies.

+- g.
+While the Nevada case was pending, Hyatt filed suit in federal district court on April 4, 2014 alleging that the FTB and SBE have violated his due process and equal protection rights by taking more than 20 years to complete the administrative process in his California personal income tax dispute. - (1) On February 10, 2015, the district court dismissed Hyatt's suit for lack of jurisdiction under the federal Tax Injunction Act. - On February 19, 2015, Hyatt filed an appeal with the Ninth Circuit Court of Appeals.
 Briefing has been completed.
-Oral argument was heard on February 17, 2017. - (3) On September 26, 2017, the Ninth Circuit affirmed the district court's dismissal of Hyatt's suit, because plaintiff "still had a plain, speedy, and efficient remedy" available.
+Oral argument was heard on February 17, 2017. - (3) On September 26, 2017, the Ninth Circuit affirmed the district court's dismissal of Hyatt's suit, because plaintiff "still had a plain, speedy, and efficient remedy" available. - h.

-- i.
 On August 29, 2017, the SBE issued its ruling in the underlying case regarding residency and source of income issues.
 The SBE ruled Hyatt was not a California resident in late 1991 and early 1992, when he received large sums from his patent.
 The SBE also ruled that Hyatt's earnings in 1991, but not in 1992, were California-source income based on where the activity to produce such income occurred.
-As a result, most of the \$55 million in taxes, penalties and interest assessed by the FTB was overturned. - (1) The FTB petitioned the SBE for a rehearing, but the SBE did not rule on this before its appellate functions were transferred to the Office of Tax Appeals (OTA). - (2) In early 2018, the OTA asked both Hyatt and the FTB to submit briefs on the rehearing request.
+As a result, most of the \$55 million in taxes, penalties and interest assessed by the FTB was overturned. - B. Combined Reporting - 1.
+Harley-Davidson, Inc. v.
+FTB, 237 Cal.
+App.
+4th 193 (2015) - a.
+Case involves issue whether FTB improperly discriminates against multistate unitary corporate taxpayers be requiring combined reporting and not allowing them to choose separate reporting.
+The trial court sustained FTB's demurrer regarding this issue. - b.
+Case also involves nexus issues.
+See Section III.G above. - c.
+On May 28, 2015, the Court of Appeal reversed the trial court's order sustaining the FTB's demurrer and remanded for further proceedings on taxpayer's discrimination claim.